The-Special/Youtube-Subscribers-Code/README.md

 📌 Shortcut keys: [F12] , [Ctrl + Shift + I]

-📌 and paste the code you received.
+📌 And paste the code you received then press enter.

 📌 Repeat this by refreshing the page after each page is finished.